Free Shipping on Orders Over €50*

 Sepiolite = filter body

 Sepiolite is not an herb, but a mineral compound.
 It is sea foam of magnesium silicate that can bind to substances.
 Sepiolite is therefore a filter for the body, leaving magnesium behind in the body and taking the waste from the body and removing it.
 Sepiolite is also good for digestion, because it absorbs moisture.
+For horses with sweet itch, sepiolite is important because it helps to filter waste products from the body.
+And the cleaner the body, the fewer inflammatory reactions and therefore less itching.

 Echinacea = boost resistance

 Echinacea, or coneflower, is known for its great medicinal properties.
 In the case of a flu/cold, people are quickly referred to Echinacea.
 Echinacea is also really a huge boost for the resistance and helps to improve the immune system.
 It also has an antibacterial effect and stimulates the lymphatic system.
 Never use the Echinacea that grows in the garden, always use an extract.
 Echinacea is a family of ragwort, which can cause liver damage to a high degree or long-term use.
+For horses with sweet itch, Echinacea is not only important because it boosts the resistance, but also because it stimulates the lymphatic system.
+The lymphatic system is important for the removal of waste, so that the horse can recover faster from insect bites.

 Astragalus = anti-histamine